Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 - Assessments and Feedback:
   - Administer the course wellness survey through Google Forms
-  - Administer the weekly technical quiz through Google Forms
+  - Administer the weekly technical assessment through Google Forms

 #### Teams A and B

-- Take the course wellness survey (two minutes) and the weekly technical quiz (eight minutes)
+- Take the course wellness survey (two minutes) and the weekly technical assessment (eight minutes)

 ### End of the Day